 top of page

-Got Ojas
+Ojas

 In Western thought, Ojas is believed to be the hormone melatonin produced by the brain's pineal gland.
-This gland produces less and less melatonin as we age, which is directly linked to the importance of the building of vitality and immunity.
+This gland produces less and less melatonin as we age, which is directly linked to the importance of building vitality and immunity.

 When it comes to food, the gunas have these qualities: